fastjs-team/docs/docs/start/overview.md

 Fastjs Request is designed to be simple and easy to use.
 It provides a lot of powerful features, let's see some examples:

 - Global hooks
-- In-class hooks
+- Instance scope hooks
 - Request time control
-- Auto retry
+- Multi callback
 - And more...

 ### Utils